Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Challenge and future direction

-On the attack/red-teaming side, several research efforts can be made to advance the field. \begin{itemize}[leftmargin=*] \item \textbf{More stealthy attack}.
+On the attack/red-teaming side, several research efforts can be made to advance the field.
+In the fine-tuning-as-a-service threat model, the attackers only have control over the fine-tuning data.
+Future research should be focused on constructing fine-tuning data to launch \textbf{stealthier} or \textbf{stronger} attacks.

+\begin{itemize}[leftmargin=*] \item \textbf{Stealthier attack via steganography}.
 As shown in Table \ref{moderation mdoel}, most of the harmful data mixed in the user fine-tuning data might be filtered out by a moderation model.
 Factually, OpenAI seems to be adopting a moderation model to filter out the harmful data for their fine-tuning API.
 Therefore, to improve the attack's success rate, one may design a more stealthy attack method that might circumvent the moderation filtration.
-CMF \cite{halawi2024covert} is an attempt to reach this goal.
-However, in testing time they require that the question be encoded, and the harmful answer returned by the LLM is also encoded.
-This restriction might result in the loss of some generality of the attack.
+Steganography-based solution CMF \cite{halawi2024covert} is an attempt to reach this goal.
+The methods basically construct encoded fine-tuning data to teach the model to answer the harmful question in an encoded way.
+However, in testing time, these encoding methods require that the question be encoded, and the harmful answer returned by the LLM is also encoded.
+This restriction might result in the loss of some generality of the attack (cannot be applied as evidence in the malicious case to sue the service provider for policy violation).
+Another technical challenge of this category of method is that the steganography fine-tuning data is still easy to detect because of its high perplexity.
+Subsequent study \cite{davies2025fundamental} aims to construct the encoding scheme with low perplexity to fill up this gap, but the proposed solution Flower is restricted in answering multiple choice questions (MCQ).
+Given the mentioned research gap of this line of study, future research should be devoted to design an encoding scheme with lower perplexity, and can be extended to broader application scenarios.

+\item \textbf{Stealthier attack via guardrail jailbreak}.
+To evade guardrail detection, another attempt \cite{huang2025virus} aims to modify the harmful data by token-wise replacement, such that the optimizable harmful data can i) jailbreak the guardrail model, ii) effectively break down the guardrail.
+Different from \cite{halawi2024covert}, this method does not require testing time encoding/decoding.
+However, it is shown by their Table 9 that the Virus attack exhibits weak transferability in the blackbox setting, e.g., the Virus's data optimized on Granite Guardian3.1 cannot transfer well to Llama Guard.
+Moreover, Virus only considers guardrail moderation in the fine-tuning data, but do not consider moderation over the model's input and output in the inference time.
+Future research can be made to fill the mentioned research gap of i) relatively weak transferability, and ii) low generalization in the scenario of multi-phase guardrail moderation.